atetoon/atetoon/README.md

 ## Hi there 👋

-I'm still a student smh 🚶‍♂️
-CSE undergrad who plays around with **C++**, still figuring things out while quietly working on a few projects on the side.
+I'm a CSE undergrad who mostly works with **C++**, learning by building and quietly working on a few projects along the way.

 ---

+### 👤 Who am I?
+Computer Science Engineering student with a growing interest in systems and problem-solving.

-### 🔭 I’m currently working on
+### 🔭 What am I currently working on?
-- Strengthening fundamentals in C++
+- Improving problem-solving skills in C++
-- Personal projects (low-key, not all public yet)

-### 🌱 I’m currently learning
-- Better problem-solving
-- How systems actually work under the hood

-### 👯 I’m looking to collaborate on
-- Beginner-friendly C++ projects
+- Building small projects (some public, some kept low-key)
-- Anything that helps me learn by building

-### 🤔 I’m looking for help with
-- Writing cleaner, more efficient code
-- Understanding real-world engineering practices

-### 💬 Ask me about
+### 🛠️ What tools do I use?
-- C++ basics
+- C++
-- Learning CS as a student (the hard way)
+- Git & GitHub
+- Linux
+- VS Code

-### 📫 How to reach me
+### 📫 How to reach me?
-- LinkedIn (check profile)
+- LinkedIn (linked on my profile)

-### 😄 Pronouns
-- He / Him

 ### ⚡ Fun fact
-Apart from code, I’m a mythology reader, a self-proclaimed photographer lol, and a quiet observer of the cosmos ☆
+- Read mythology
+- Do photography (self-proclaimed 😄)
+- Overthink the cosmos ☆

 ---

-Learning slowly.
-Building honestly.
-Still figuring things out.
+Learning by doing.
+One step at a time.